tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ticket_extensions
-: A placeholder for extensions in the ticket.
+: A set of extension values for the ticket.
 Clients MUST ignore unrecognized extensions.
 {:br }